cooz-gulten/learn-devops/arch8/monolith-2-microservices.md

 ### Migration Strategy

-1. Planning, Decompose modules and models with DDD
+1. Identify logical components, groups and dependencies with DDD

     1. Start with a *ubiquitous language*, a common vocabulary that is shared between all stakeholders.